KasparEtter/ef1p/pages/email/email.md

 This is secure only if the records are authenticated with [DNSSEC](/internet/#domain-name-system-security-extensions).
 I will no longer mention this aspect in the remaining subsections.
-Some of the steps have to be performed by the owner of the domain rather than the email service provider.
+Some of the steps have to be performed by the owner of the domain rather than the mailbox provider.
 If you use a custom domain for your emails, you should definitely read the part about [domain authentication](#domain-authentication) to make sure that your domain is configured properly.
 Since email is a decentralized service, we can improve its security only in a collective effort.